Small Ship Cruise Line Review: CroisiEurope

 All boats offer a forward lounge with bar for viewing and enjoying the entertainment, a dining room that seats all at the same time, and a top deck with both open and sheltered seating.
 During passages under very low bridges, the deck may have to be cleared of seating and railings.

 Breakfast is a buffet while lunch and dinner are fine French cuisine set served three-course meals with complimentary beer, wine and soft drinks.
-It pays to like the local food.
+It pays to like the local food; there is a lot of duck on the menu as that’s a very popular French dish in its various permutations.
 Passengers are assigned tables according to their language.
 Some North Americans may find the full lunch menu a bit much, so you may wish to skip a course.

 Activities & Entertainment